 It is also very contagious and removal of infected fruit can help prevent the spread of the fungus.
 Tomatoes with anthracnose that are contaminated by the fungus begin to show signs of lesions 5 to 6 days after contraction of the fungus.

 Controlling Anthracnose of Tomatoes

 Poorly drained soil promotes the formation of the disease.
 Crops in the Solanaceous family should be on a 3- to 4-year rotation.
 These would also include peppers and eggplant.

 Staking or trellising plants can minimize the contact between soil borne fungi, as can applying a mulch.
 Watering at the base of the plants can prevent splashing and wet leaves that start the fungus growing.

-Harvest fruit as soon as they are ripe.
-Clean up previous season’s plant debris and keep weeds that may harbor the fungus away from the crop zone.
+Harvest fruits as soon as they are ripe.
+Clean up previous season’s plant debris, and keep weeds that may harbor the fungus away from the crop zone.